 Hello and welcome to the live stream.
-So in today’s video, we are talking all about what are the different lighting options, particularly portable lighting options that you can use, whether you’re looking to live stream on Facebook or YouTube, or whether you’re looking to create videos to upload.
+In today’s video, we are talking all about what are the different lighting options, particularly portable lighting options that you can use, whether you’re looking to live stream on Facebook or YouTube, or whether you’re looking to create videos to upload.

 And what I think it’s better if we simplify it so that you can just get the light right, and get focused on the thing that’s important, which is your content and delivering your actual content.

-So all of the links to the lights that I talk about, all of the timestamps, if you want to go back to the video after this broadcast and check them out, they’ll all be there.
-So let’s get right into lighting.
+All of the links to the lights that I talk about, all of the timestamps, if you want to go back to the video after this broadcast and check them out, they’ll all be there.
+Let’s get right into lighting.